This instrument consists of a small globe contained in a wooden box.

 Date of Manufacture: 1920

-This artifact may have been used for teaching at the Department for the Astronomy & Astrophysics or at the David Dunlap Observatory.
-If the former, it was probably moved at some point to the Observatory for storage.
-The sphere was kept at the David Dunlap Observatory until 2009.
-Upon the sale of the Observatory, it was moved to the University of Toronto’s Department of Astronomy & Astrophysics at the St George Campus.
+This globe was one of an original set of four or five used for teaching at the Department for the Astronomy & Astrophysics.
+Following its use, it was stored at the University of Toronto’s Department of Astronomy & Astrophysics at the St George Campus.
 In 2017 it was moved to a new storage location in McLennan Physical Laboratories.